 The present policy of the Board of Trustees of The California State University and Colleges is that students graduating from any CSUC campus must fulfill certain breadth requirements.
 These minimum requirements consist of 40 semester units (60 quarter units) of courses approved by a campus for general education.
 At least 32 semester units must be taken in categories defined as natural science, social science, humanities and basic subjects, with at least two courses in each of those categories.
-Partial or full credit may be transferred from another institution; a community college may, for example, certify that a student has met all of these requirements.
+Partial or full credit may be transferred rom another institution; a community college may, for example, certify that a student has met all of these requirements.

-Each campus in the CSUC system has the right to define which of its classes satisfy general education requirements, to determine which courses are transferable from other institutions (except where full credit has been certified), to add requirements which apply to native and transfer students alike, and to enact other limitations.
-At this University it is the policy that natural science shall include at least one laboratory course, that humanities shall include at least one course in the fine arts, and that basic subjects shall be interpreted as basic communications.
-In addition, this University has included within the 40 units of breadth requirement a Trustee requirement for competence in American history, government and Constitution; a campus requirement for one course in English composition; and an optional category which allows courses from any school or program on campus to qualify for general education.
+Each campus in the CSUC system has the right to define which of its classes satisfy general education requirements, to determine which courses are ransferable from other institutions (except where full credit has been certified), o add requirements which apply to native and transfer students alike, and to enact other limitations.
+At this University it is the policy that natural science shall nclude at least one laboratory course, that humanities shall include at least one pourse in the fine arts, and that basic subjects shall be interpreted as basic communications.
+In addition, this University has included within the 40 units of preadth requirement a Trustee requirement for competence in American history, government and Constitution; a campus requirement for one course in English composition; and an optional category which allows courses from any school or program on campus to qualify for general education.

 Throughout, this University has tried to insure that each student has a great deal of freedom in choosing specific courses, though it is hoped that choices will be made on the basis of a well-thought-out plan which incorporates the principles set forth above.
 For students who wish to combine this requirement in a meaningful whole, various routes are available.
-The Liberal Studies core program (see Special Programs) satisfies all of the general education requirements.
+The Liberal Studies core program satisfies all General Education requirements, as do selected courses in he General Honors Program.
+(See Special Programs for further information.)

 Courses in academic programs which cross traditional disciplinary lines may be taken to meet appropriate category requirements.
-If an individual interdisciplinary course qualifies for credit in more than one category, a student may choose which requirement the course fulfills, provided that choice is made no later than the end of the semester preceding graduation.
+If an individual interdisciplinary course qualifies for credit in more than one category, a student may phoose which requirement the course fulfills, provided that choice is made no ater than the end of the semester preceding graduation.

 All of these possibilities are subject to the following limitations.
-At least 32 of the 40 semester units must be chosen from Categories I through V. To satisfy the minimum 40 units of breadth requirement a student may not use more than 15 units in any single department or ethnic studies program, more than nine units in the category in which the student's major is listed, or any courses in the student's major department (with the exception of those courses required to satisfy Category V).
-There are of course no limits on what a student takes for breadth beyond the first 40 units, and it is the policy of the University to encourage students to broaden their education as much as possible.
+At least 32 of he 40 semester units must be chosen from Categories I through V. To satisfy he minimum 40 units of breadth requirement a student may not use more than 15 units in any single department or ethnic studies program, more than nine units in the category in which the student's major is listed, or any courses in the student's major department (with the exception of those courses required to satisfy Category V).
+There are, of course, no limits on what a student takes for preadth beyond the first 40 units, and it is the policy of the University to encourage students to broaden their education as much as possible.